 Certain items are known to inhibit a moth infestation.

-Among them, putting bay leaves, lavender, mint and/or cedar in your mothy area may help reduce the populations or prevent further infestations.
+Among them, putting bay leaves, lavender, mint and cedar in your mothy area may help reduce the populations or prevent further infestations.

-Reducing food supply is important.
-If you spill flour or other grain products in cupboards or on the floor, clean and mop thoroughly to avoid creating a new breeding ground.
+Reducing food supply is essential if you spill flour or other grain products in cupboards or floors.
+Clean and mop thoroughly to avoid creating a new breeding ground.

 Now on to the closets!